trunglive/mws-nd-restaurant-project/README.md

 python3 -m http.server 8000
 ```

-Visit the application at: `http://localhost:8000`.
+Visit the application at `http://localhost:8000`.

+## Running the tests

+The app was tested on Google Chrome Google Chrome Version 68.0.3440.106 (64-bit).

+If you haven't installed Lighthouse plugin yet, head over to https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en and install it.

+At `http://localhost:8000`, click _Generate Report_ from Lighthouse to see the performance audits.

 ### Leaflet.js and Mapbox